- ABMS Certification:

 - Clinical Practice:

 - Prostate Cancer, Thyroid Cancer, Brachytherapy, Cardiac Positron Emission Tomography (PET), PET Scan: Positron Emission Tomography, Nuclear Medicine, Lutathera

-Lale Kostakoglu Shields, MD, MPH, is a professor of radiology and medical imaging at UVA, where is director of the Division of Nuclear Medicine.
+Lale Kostakoglu Shields, MD, MPH, is a professor of radiology and medical imaging at UVA, where she is director of the Division of Nuclear Medicine.
 Before arriving at UVA, she was a professor of radiology and chief of nuclear medicine and molecular imaging at the Icahn School of Medicine at Mount Sinai in New York City.